keith-kl/homeassistant-lampsmartpro/README.md

     name: NAME_HERE
 ```

+The integration will try to pair the BLE light when it is turned on.
+Keep turning on and off the light from the frontend until the light goes off and on and this indicates that the pairing is completed.

 ## Dependencies
 This is the list of packages providing the files required.
 Be aware that package names usually do vary across different linux distributions.